odeum/odeum-code/docs/Guidelines.md

-import Icon from 'odeum-icons' import Button from 'odeum-buttons' import { Tabs, TabsList } from 'odeum-tabs' import Help from 'odeum-help' import Search from 'odeum-search' import Messages from 'odeum-messages' import Notifications from 'odeum-notifications' import Login from 'odeum-login' import ThemeProvider from 'odeum-theme' import Store from 'odeum-store' import Route from 'odeum-router' import Localiser from 'odeum-localise'
+import Icon from 'odeum-icons' import Button from 'odeum-buttons' import { Tabs, TabsList } from 'odeum-tabs' import { Help, Faq, Support } from 'odeum-help' import Search from 'odeum-search' import Messages from 'odeum-messages' import Notifications from 'odeum-notifications' import Login from 'odeum-login' import { ThemeProvider, Theme, Colors, Fonts } from 'odeum-theme' import Store from 'odeum-store' import Route from 'odeum-router' import Localiser from 'odeum-localise'